saipavani68/loadbalancing_basicauth/README.md

     > sudo apt install --yes ruby-foreman httpie

-5. Then cd into the project4 folder
+5. Then cd into the gateway folder
     Run the following commands:
     > flask init